kizunanocoin/docs/docs/running-a-node/voting-as-a-representative.md

 ## Step 3: Restart the node and check voting

-Before the node will vote, the representative account configured above must have at least 1000 Nano delegated to it.
+Before the node will vote, the representative account configured above must have at least 1000 KIZUNANO COIN delegated to it.
 This is done by changing the representative of other accounts in your wallet with [account_representative_set](../commands/rpc-protocol.md#account_representative_set).
-If you do not control over 1000 Nano, you will need to have others delegate their weight to your representative.
+If you do not control over 1000 KIZUNANO COIN, you will need to have others delegate their weight to your representative.

 Once you have enough weight, after a few minutes you can search for your representative account on the [mynano.ninja](https://mynano.ninja/) site to verify it is voting.